 Yoga-Studio-Receptionist-Sydney

-Whenever I go to a Yoga Studio, I am greeted with a smiling face of Suzzane, the yoga studio receptionist in one of the studios located in CBD Sydney.
-She sits at the front desk of the main entrance of the studio and greets every yoga student or customer with a ‘Namaste’.
-Then she asks the purpose of my visit to the studio, enters my name, address and phone number both manually in a register and electronically in a PC that she has at her desk.
-She then calls one of the Yoga teachers and asks her about the time she can accommodate me in the yoga class.
+Whenever I go to a Yoga Studio, I am greeted by the smiling face of Suzzane, the yoga studio receptionist in one of the studios in CBD Sydney.
+She sits at the front desk of the studio’s main entrance and greets every yoga student or customer with a ‘Namaste’.

 The work profile of the yoga studio receptionist